 This type of resin flooring is highly customisable due to the number of colours available and the blend possibilities.
 The blend which matched the tile had three different red tones to create a feature of the floor.

-As can see by the pictures the red really has an impact on the floors appearance, it matches the branding perfectly and stands out against the black surrounding floor.
+As can see in the pictures the red really has an impact on the appearance of the floor, it matches the branding perfectly and stands out against the black surrounding floor.
 This cinema flooring installation was not the biggest project we have completed but as you have read here there is a lot behind the scenes which goes into a perfect resin floor for each client.

 If you are interested in speaking about a flake finish system please get in touch with our team.
 Why not take a look at our decorative flooring page as well to see more example of flake finish flooring.